GeekAlexis/FastMOT/README.md

 - TensorFlow < 2.0 (for SSD support)

 ### Install for x86 Ubuntu
 Make sure to have [nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) installed.
-The image requires an NVIDIA Driver version >= 450 for Ubuntu 18.04 and >= 465.19.01 for Ubuntu 20.04.
+The image requires NVIDIA Driver version >= 450 for Ubuntu 18.04 and >= 465.19.01 for Ubuntu 20.04.
 Build and run the docker image:
   ```bash
   # Add --build-arg TRT_IMAGE_VERSION=21.05 for Ubuntu 20.04
   # Add --build-arg CUPY_NVCC_GENERATE_CODE=... to speed up build for your GPU, e.g. "arch=compute_75,code=sm_75"